VolodymyrSurivka/fcp/README.md

 # fcp
-For automation testing of the FCP project
+For automation testing of the FCP project (onle for the 'pull' command testing)